agoraciudadana/congress-api/README.md

     rails server

-## Use

-There is an index and show action for HTML and JSON formats:

-### HTML

-    localhost:3000/proposals
-    localhost:3000/proposals/1

-### JSON

-    localhost:3000/proposals.json
-    localhost:3000/proposals/1.json

-You can update the current proposals and get news one by running:
+You can update the proposals by running:

     rake congress:update

 ## Specs